-On July 12, 1996 Officer Wagner was awarded the Costa Mesa Police Department’s Life Saving Award for performing CPR on a heart attack victim who survived without any permanent damage.
+On July 12, 1996 I was awarded the Costa Mesa Police Department’s Life Saving Award for performing CPR on a heart attack victim who survived without any permanent damage.
 Police Chief Dave Snowden issued an Inter Office Memorandum which states, “Your actions were indeed heroic and I am very proud of you.
 You will be honored at this year’s Officer of the Year Luncheon.”

-On October 14, 1998 Corporal Jim Wagner resigned from the Costa Mesa Police Department in order to build his company HSS International, Inc. “I was starting to get some offers to teach internationally, my company was growing, and I was burning the candle at both ends as a full time police officer and an instructor at the same time.
-I couldn’t keep up anymore so I got out of full-time law enforcement and went into full-time teaching.
-However, being a cop was in my blood and I did not want to leave it all together, so I became a Reserve officer” Jim said.
+On October 14, 1998 I resigned from the Costa Mesa Police Department in order to build my training company HSS International, Inc. I had received a few offers to teach internationally, the company was growing, and I was burning the candle at both ends as a full time police officer and an instructor at the same time.
+I couldn’t keep up anymore with such a demanding schedule, and so I left full time law enforcement and I went into full time teaching.
+However, being a cop was in my blood, and yet I did not want to leave it all together, therefore I became a Reserve officer.

-On March 10, 1999 Officer Wagner resigned and left the department.
-He then applied at the Orange County Sheriff's Department.
-The Lateral Transfer application process took 11 months due to the large volume of applicants and few background investigators to handle them in a timely manner.
+On March 10, 1999 I resigned from the Costa Mesa Police Department, and I immediately applied at the Orange County Sheriff's Department.
+The lateral transfer application process took 11 months due to the large volume of applicants, and few background investigators to handle them in a timely manner.

-Copyright Jim Wagner 2003 - 2017 All rights reserved.
+Copyright Jim Wagner 2003 - 2021 All rights reserved.